DLM-Nameless/Movie_recommendations/README.md

 The contents of this repository are licensed under the GNU General Public License version 3.
 Visit https://www.gnu.org/licenses/gpl-3.0.html for more information.

 ## Definition
-Creating a platform that collects movie information through simple questions to suggest personalized options to the user is a great way to help people find movies they might enjoy.
-By asking questions like movie length and genre of interest, the platform could filter the options and provide accurate and relevant suggestions to the user.
-In addition, the platform could also include user feedback and ratings so that users can make informed decisions.
+Creating a platform that collects information about movies, such as title, genre, rating, streaming platform where it's available, and popularity, so you can make personalized recommendations.
+By asking questions like streaming platform or genre of interest, the platform could filter the options and provide accurate and relevant suggestions for the user.

 ## General Objective
 - Offer personalized movies recommendations based on the user's information that has been collected through a short questionnaire.